Skip to main content

 Editing an SOW template

-Occasionally business processes and requirements change, and you might want to update your SOW templates.
+Occasionally, business processes and requirements change, and you might want to update your SOW templates.

 1. Select Preferences > VMS Settings > Statement of Work.
 A Statement of Work page displays.